RasmusFL/Introduction-to-Number-Theory/README.md

 ## Introduction to Number Theory

 This repository includes all my programs for the course Introduction to Number Theory 2020 at the University of Copenhagen, Department of Mathematical Sciences.
+The programs are written in both C++ and Python, and the files intro_num.cpp and intro_num.py have the same contents.

 Contents: